-The dollar amount for trust fund recovery penalties are typically quite large.
-The penalty is equal to the amount of the unpaid payroll taxes.
+The dollar amount for trust fund recovery penalties is typically quite large.
+The penalty is equal to the amount of unpaid payroll taxes.

 With that background, if you are running a business and it is not withholding or remitting payroll taxes to the IRS, here are six tips for avoiding the trust fund recovery penalty: